MESAHub/mesa/docs/source/about.rst

 <about:The MESA Team>`.

 Over the past decade, MESA has grown into an international community resource.
-The public availability of MESA has, and will continue, to serve education, scientific research, and outreach.
+The public availability of MESA serves and will continue to serve education, scientific research, and outreach.
 We therefore consider it important to re-express the guiding principles for using and contributing to MESA.
 Our goal is to assure the greatest usefulness for the largest number of research and educational projects.